Ajaybazilissac/NamasteDevTinder/Homework.md

 - Order of the routes matter a lot
 - Install postman app and  make a workspace/collection > test API call
 - Write logic to handle GET,POST,PATCH,PUT, DELETE APi calls and test it in the postman
+- Explore routing and use of ?,+,(),* in the routes
+- Use of regex in routes /a/ , /.*fly$
+- Reading the query params in the routes
+- Reading the dynamic routes